CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_TOPARENT.md

 **Description**

-Returns the parent quadbin of a given quadbin for a specific resolution.
-A parent quadbin is the smaller resolution containing quadbin.
+Returns the parent Quadbin of a given Quadbin for a specific resolution.
+A parent Quadbin is the smaller resolution containing Quadbin.

-* `quadbin`: `INT64` quadbin to get the parent from.
+* `quadbin`: `INT64` Quadbin to get the parent from.
 * `resolution`: `INT64` resolution of the desired parent.

 **Return type**